-In accordance with rules the act requires the ODJFS Director to adopt, the act permits an applicant to receive publicly funded child care once during a 12-month period while the CDJFS determines eligibility.
-Additionally, a licensed child care program may continue to be paid for providing publicly funded child care for up to five
+In accordance with rules the bill requires the ODJFS Director to adopt, the bill permits an applicant to receive publicly funded child care once during a 12-month period while the CDJFS determines eligibility.
+Additionally, a licensed child care program may continue to be paid for providing publicly funded child care for up to five days after an applicant is determined ineligible, if the CDJFS received a completed

-&lt;sup>28 42 U.S.C.
+^{35 42} U.S.C.
+9858c.

+32 42 United States Code (U.S.C.)
 9858n.

-&lt;sup>29 42 U.S.C.
+33 42 U.S.C.
 618(c).

-&lt;sup>31 42 U.S.C.
-9858c.

-days after an applicant is determined ineligible, if the CDJFS received a completed application and all required documentation.
-The act authorizes a program to appeal a denial of payment pursuant to rules the act requires the Director to adopt.
+application and all required documentation.
+The bill authorizes a program to appeal a denial of payment pursuant to rules the bill requires the Director to adopt.

-Under the act, an applicant no longer must wait until eligibility is determined before beginning to receive child care services.
-This means that some applicants may receive publicly funded child care despite being ineligible for it.
-Federal law does not contemplate providing publicly funded child care to ineligible persons, so these services will have to be paid for with state child care funds.
+Under the bill, an applicant would no longer have to wait until eligibility is determined before beginning to receive child care services.
+This means that some applicants could receive publicly funded child care despite being ineligible for it.
+Federal law does not contemplate providing publicly funded child care to ineligible persons, so these services would have to be paid for with state child care funds.